 Paragraph 3: Explain why the reader should care.
 What are the implications in terms of knowledge development, theory, and/or policy

-This can also be shrunk into one paragraph if necessary per journal requirements or if you’re short on space, as my co-author (former MA graduate student of mine) and I did here in our paper on lesbian moms’ experiences of breastfeeding (Rippey & Falconi 2016):
+This can also be shrunk into one paragraph if necessary per journal requirements or if you’re short on space, as my co-author Laurel Falconi and I did here in our paper on lesbian moms’ experiences of breastfeeding (Rippey & Falconi 2016):

-See how we squeezed into one short paragraph, context (sentence 1), the gap in the literature (sentence 2), summary of the arguments in the literature (sentence 3), our argument (sentence 4), how we’re going to answer it and our research question (sentence 5)?
+See how we squeezed into one short paragraph?
+We got in the context (sentence 1), the gap in the literature (sentence 2), summary of the arguments in the literature (sentence 3), our argument (sentence 4), how we’re going to answer it and our research question (sentence 5).
 Sweet!

 Rippeyoung, Phyllis L. F. 2007.
 “When Women are Right: The Influence of Gender, Work and Values on European Far-Right Party Support.”
 International Feminist Journal of Politics 9(3):379-397.